loferris/artificer/docs/internal/PYTHON_SDK_PLAN.md

 ## Executive Summary

-This document outlines the plan to create a Python SDK for the AI Workflow Engine API, enabling Python applications to interact with the platform's conversation management, batch processing, OCR, and orchestration capabilities.
+This document outlines the plan to create a Python SDK for the Artificer API, enabling Python applications to interact with the platform's conversation management, batch processing, OCR, and orchestration capabilities.

 ### Key Recommendations